Dolev123/goblog/README.md

 # Simple Go Blog

 A very simple (and currently ugly) blog server written in go.
-All posts are amde out of Markdown files, currently without any html beuatification.
+All posts are made out of Markdown files, currently without any html beuatification.
 The server pulls all posts from a "source" location which can be one of:
 - "directory": copy from one directory to the other.
 - "git": copy from a git repository (prefered).